Whether it’s work, personal or just the general state of things in the world, I find many people – including myself – battling high levels of stress.

 “You take over the Forge to bring to life a blade of your design: forging, grinding, and profiling, heat treating, and handle fabricating.
 We will guide you through this experience to bring your dream knife into reality,” reads the website.

-The Dream Knife experience is only available by special appointment.
+This advanced class experience is only available by special appointment.

 To learn more about Circle Bar T Forge, visit them online.